EricLindCS/satireproject/README.txt

-Open game.html in your browser
+Download the project, unzip it, and open index.html in your browser